Client Dashboard: What it It is and How to Make One

 - Use attractive visual display options to highlight the most important information and clearly show your performance.

-Once you have gone through step 1, steps 2 and 3 can be easily achieved with Whatagraph.
+Once you have gone through step 1, steps 2 and 3 can be easily achieved with Whatagraph as your reporting tool.
 We recommend selecting one of the free report templates that we have prepared on our platform to get started right away.
 All you will need to do is connect your data sources and start reporting to your clients instantly.

 In the realm of marketing, client dashboards are here to stay.
 It's an interactive and engaging tool that agencies can use to communicate important information to the client.
 It's necessary to test the capabilities of many analytics tools and make the right decision.

 You or your agency should look for the ease of use, range of features, and data sources, as helpful customer service.
 These are all the things that Whatapgraph does best.
-So we invite you and your agency to bring your analytics to the next level.
+And don't worry about the pricing - sign up today for your free trial!